This article details the kinds of unwanted results you might find in the SEC XBRL Viewer, and what you can do about changing these results.

 Understanding Special Terms

-Context: The report date, along with the [Axis] + [Member] combination, as applied to particular facts.
+Context is the report date, along with the [Axis] + [Member] combination, that are applied to particular facts.

-Simple Context: The specific combination of a report date plus the following: absence of any explicit [Member] item and use of the [Domain], as applied to a particular fact or facts.
-The latter is interpreted by the Viewer as the same as the former.
+Simple Context is the specific combination of a report date plus the absence of any explicit [Member] item and use of the [Domain], that is applied to particular facts.
+The SEC Viewer interprets any combination that same way.

-How do I control where a total displays?
+How do I control where a total appears?

 A total appears at the top of a list of figures rather than at the bottom of this list.
 Your tags are sequenced in the XBRL outline as you wish them to be ordered, but still the total appears at top.
-In the picture below, from a segment reporting disclosure, the tag used for the total appears as the last line item.
+The image below shows a segment reporting disclosure where the tag used for the total appears as the last line item.

 And yet, that last item appears above the Revenue from external customers.

 The list of figures that contribute to the total are tagged with an explicit [Member], whereas the total is tagged with a Simple Context.

 The Viewer groups facts together based on the context.
 The total, when tagged with the Simple Context, is with the first group of facts.
 The details, tagged with explicit [Member] items, are below it.
 There is no way to adjust this without changing the design of your XBRL [Table] describing those facts.